Why having a healthy mind AND body matters

 Cultures have defined “health” differently over the years.
 In the second half of the twentieth century, there was a tendency to see health as the abolition or absence of disease.
 The World Health Organisation’s definition of health as a complete absence of disease suggested a further level of perfection.
 But more recently, Dr Morrice says, a less absolute model of health has been emerging – with professionals considering “health” as an optimal state in which an individual, or organism, is best able to manage itself, balance itself internally and to adapt to its circumstances, enabling it to grow, develop and cope with challenges.
 We are no longer aiming for perfection, he says, but acknowledging that the human organism is in a constant state of flux, trading off and balancing multiple demands, and that it is still possible to attain “health” within the parameters of each life.

-The HG approach also helps us to take a common-sense approach to health, Dr Morrice says, steering us away from black and white emotional thinking and unhelpful labels, encouraging us to question some inbuilt Human Givens: The new approach to emotional health and clear thinking - Bookassumptions, and providing practical strategies to help people move forward and thrive.
+The HG approach also helps us to take a common-sense approach to health, Dr Morrice says, steering us away from black and white emotional thinking and unhelpful labels, encouraging us to question some inbuilt assumptions, and providing practical strategies to help people move forward and thrive.
 It acknowledges the importance of context, of an individual’s environment, and draws upon evolutionary history to shed light on struggles and challenges.
 Also central to the HG approach is psychoeducation – sharing knowledge of how the brain and emotions work – and this can be both calming and empowering for patients, Dr Morrice says.
 It can help to absolve them of guilt and show them where they can take responsibility and what they do and do not have the power to control or change.

 Once people understand, you can help them to put things back into their original configuration so that their resources are being activated in the way that evolution originally expected them to be rather than in artificial and problematic ways.